Exploring Lake Sacajawea: The Heart of Longview, Washington

-The lake formed when water flowing between the Cowlitz River and the Columbia River changed course.
-Today, the water level is maintained by pumping water out of the Cowlitz River into a ditch that flows into the north end of the lake.
-The overflow, located on the south end of the lake, exits into a diking system and ultimately the Columbia River.
+The birth of Lake Sacajawea is an intriguing tale.
+It came into existence when the water flowing between the mighty Cowlitz River and the Columbia River took a different course.
+Today, the water level is preserved by pumping water from the Cowlitz River into a ditch that seamlessly merges into the northern end of the lake.
+The overflow then exits into a diking system, ultimately reaching the Columbia River.

 Photo Courtesy of the Cowlitz County Historical Museum